RechieKho/wrechie/docs/getting_started.md

     }
 }
 ```
 Save it in `greeter.wren`.
-Now, you just need to compile `wrench` again and it will be packed into `wrench` automatically.
+Now, you just need to compile `wrechie` again and it will be packed into `wrechie` automatically.

 To test whether is it working, let's write a test script.
 ```wren